Climate-based lettuce planting guide for Red Deer, Alberta

 Main risk: Gardeners usually lose quality here by timing the crop poorly rather than by running out of season.
 The crop matures easily, but late planting often means a shorter and less tender harvest.

-How Frost Affects Lettuce in Red Deer
+How Frost Affects Planting Dates for Lettuce in Red Deer

 Red Deer usually has about 113 frost-free days, with a typical last spring frost around May 22 and a typical first fall frost around September 12.